moaaz-bhnas/canvas-circles/README.md

 # Canvas Circles
 A canvas of circles of random colors moving in a random directions and speeds.
-I built it to learn canvas and practice Object-Oriented JavaScript.
+I built in a canvas course.

 ## Live
 https://moaaz-bhnas.github.io/canvas-circles/